MicrosoftLearning/mslearn-fabric/Instructions/Labs/01b-delta-lake.md

 ---

-# Use Delta Lake tables
+# Use delta tables in Apache Spark

-Delta Lake is an open source project to build a transactional data storage layer on top of a data lake.
-Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a *Lakehouse* architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in the data lake.
+Tables in a Microsoft Fabric lakehouse are based on the open source *Delta Lake* technology for Apache Spark Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a Lakehouse architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in a data lake.

 This exercise should take approximately **40** minutes to complete